climatescope/climatescope.org/app/_posts/en/2016-12-20-compare-the-scores.md

 ---
-published: false
-postId: test
+postId: 2016-12-20-compare-the-scores
-title: Test blog post

-description: Test blog post description
+title: Climatescope 2014 to 2016 - compare the scores!

+description: Climatescope 2014 to 2016 - compare the scores!
 ---
 ## Climatescope 2014 to 2016 - compare the scores!